Dental implant removal code and dental implant removal cost

 What is the dental implant removal code?

 The ADA dental code for dental implant removal is D6100.
 This is a dental code that asks for a description.
 The exact wording in the 2018 ADA is, “This procedure involves the surgical removal of an implant.
 Describe procedure.”
 Not sure what description they want as the code seems pretty descriptive by itself.
 The may be other dental codes that you use with D6100.
 The most likely would be a bone grafting code.
-The bone grafting dental code to use is the same that you use when extracting a tooth, which is D7953.
+The bone grafting dental code to use for replacing the defect left after implant removal is the same that you use when extracting a tooth, which is D7953.
+This code does not include membrane placement, which you are likely to do.
+Membrane dental codes are D7956 and D7957.

 What does a dental implant removal cost?